consp1racy/android-support-preference/README.md

 ### Ringtone picker

-<s>If you'll be using the `RingtonePreference` your app needs to request
-the `android.permission.READ_EXTERNAL_STORAGE` permission in its manifest.</s>

-`RingtonePicker` will by default show system ringtones/notification sounds.
+`RingtonePicker` will show only system ringtones/notification sounds by default.
 If you want to include sounds from the external storage your app needs to request the `android.permission.READ_EXTERNAL_STORAGE` permission in its manifest.
-On API 23 you'll need to request this runtime permission before opening the picker.
+Don't forget to check this runtime permission before opening the picker on API 23.

 ### Handling PreferenceScreen icons